Bisections of graphs under degree constraints: Introduction

 \begin{theorem} Every graph $G$ has a bisection such that every vertex $v$ has at least \end{theorem}

 \begin{theorem} Every graph $G$ has a bisection such that every vertex $v$ has at least

 \end{theorem}

 From the perspective of random bisections, we observe that these results are asymptotically optimal up to a factor of $1/2$.
-These are the first results concerning bisections in general graphs where the degree of every vertex satisfies a constant fraction of its total degree.
+More broadly, Theorems~\ref{Thm:int-bisec} and \ref{Thm:ext-bisec} are the first results concerning bisections in general graphs where the degree of every vertex is at least a constant fraction of its total degree.
 As a consequence, we establish the existence of the following function $f(k)$, which provides the bisection analogs of \eqref{equ:maxcut} and \eqref{equ:Thom}.

 \begin{corollary} There exists a function $f(k)=O(k)$ such that every graph with minimum degree at least $f(k)$ admits a bisection where every vertex has at least $k$ neighbors in its own part, as well as a bisection where every vertex has at least $k$ neighbors in the opposite part. \end{corollary}